karlstolley/rtc/syllabus/_projects/project-01.md

       Submissions should be both public on Basecamp and private to the instructor’s email.
 Your email should include:
     details:
-      - Links to your group and individual repositories
+      - The link to your project’s repository
       - >
         A self-critique memo, written in the body of the email, about your work on the project and your progress in class to this point.
       - >
-        A short critique of each of your group members, also written in the body of the email.
+        **ITMD 545 only**: a short write-up of the Web API you included, and what you learned about *it.
     deadline: *deadline
 ---